 Energy & Environment

 The EE program focuses on leading the transition to a more sustainable energy future.
 Taking a holistic view of the entire energy system, our students learn how different forces interact to shape the current energy landscape and enable or constrain future alternatives.
-EE is one of eight available concentrations in the two-year residential Master of Environmental Management (MEM) program.
+EE is one of seven available concentrations in the two-year residential Master of Environmental Management (MEM) program.

 We train our students to become expert problem solvers with the interdisciplinary knowledge and skills needed to lead the transition to a more sustainable energy future.
 Students enjoy a small class size and low student-faculty ratio as they learn to serve as honest brokers of information and work collaboratively with a wide range of professionals to implement practical solutions to energy and environmental concerns.

 You’ll work closely with your faculty advisor to select courses that best align with your interests and career goals.
 Through our required and elective courses you will gain awareness of how the current energy system operates, an ability to critically evaluate future energy alternatives, and an understanding of the economic, regulatory, and behavioral levers of change.
 You’ll also gain hands-on experience using cutting-edge analytical tools and develop the professional skills needed to lead change in a variety of roles and organizations.

 EE alumni career paths are as diverse as our students.
 The Nicholas School’s dedicated Career Center has helped our graduates find fulfilling positions in a range of sectors and roles, including enabling private-sector firms to think strategically about trends in science, technology, and policy; helping government and advocacy groups design and implement new programs; and working with regulatory and research groups to assess policy compliance and effectiveness.

 For more information, contact Program Chair Tim Johnson.